-Any person authorized to vote may be represented at a meeting by a proxy Every shareholder entitled to attend, speak, ask questions and vote at a general meeting may appoint a proxy or proxies to attend, speak, ask questions and vote on behalf of the shareholder.
+Any person authorized to vote may be represented at a meeting by a proxy Every shareholder entitled to attend, speak, ask questions and vote at a general who may speak and vote on behalf of the shareholder.

+meeting may appoint a proxy or proxies to attend, speak, ask questions and vote on behalf of the shareholder.